smadapusi/Cybersecurity-Projects/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? <ElkserverIP>:5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+To Download the playbook from git - git pull filebeat-playbook.yml To Update the playbook , you can either use text editors like "vi" or "nano".
+For example $vi filebeat-playbook.xml To Run the playbook , use ansible-playbook <plabybook filename> like this $ansible-playbook filebeat-playbook.xml